John T. Arundel: John T. Arundel & Co.

-Albert Ellis who worked for John T. Arundel & Co., later acknowledged that the company was not making money although the company was gaining experience in the mining and shipping of guano and phosphate rock in what were sometimes difficult conditions, with many of these islands having no safe anchorage for shipping.
+Albert Ellis, a prospector who worked for John T. Arundel & Co., later acknowledged that the company was not making money although the company was gaining experience in the mining and shipping of guano and phosphate rock in what were sometimes difficult conditions, with many of these islands having no safe anchorage for shipping.

 Pacific Islands Company Ltd

-In 1897 John T. Arundel & Co., merged its business with that of the trading and plantation firm of Henderson and Macfarlane to form the Pacific Islands Company Ltd ('PIC').
+In 1897, John T. Arundel & Co. merged its business with that of the trading and plantation firm of Henderson and Macfarlane to form the Pacific Islands Company Ltd ('PIC').
 The company was based in London with its trading activities in the Pacific.
 The Chairman of the PIC was Lord Stanmore, formerly Sir Arthur Gordon, Governor of Fiji and first High Commissioner for the Western Pacific.
 John T. Arundel was the vice-chairman.

-The PIC continued to expand its plantation interests and in 1899, acquired a license to develop coconut plantations on Birnie Island, which is geographically part of the Phoenix Islands and is part of Kiribati, with the PIC attempting ti acquiring licenses to develop coconut plantations in the British Solomon Islands in 1900 and 1901.
+The PIC continued to expand its plantation interests, and in 1899 acquired a license to develop coconut plantations on Birnie Island, which is geographically part of the Phoenix Islands and is part of Kiribati.
+The company attempted to acquire licenses to develop coconut plantations in the British Solomon Islands in 1900 and 1901.

-Despite this attempt to broaden the operations of the company the company remained chronically short of capital throughout its existence and was lent money from time to time by its directors.
-The PIC abandoned the plans to develop coconut plantations in 1902.
+Despite this attempt to broaden the operations of the company, it remained chronically short of capital throughout its existence and was lent money from time to time by its directors.
+The PIC abandoned its plans to develop coconut plantations in 1902.